OliverACollins/ecg-to-midi/README.md

-# ecg-to-midi
+# ECG-to-MIDI
-The equivalent of EEG-to-MIDI, but for ECG
+The equivalent of EEG-to-MIDI, but for ECG.
+Could be useful to test this for biofeedback.